 Whenever testing a VPN service, we’re considering two things: “Is it safe?” and “Is it fast?”, especially in that order.
 We believe that no matter how fast a VPN service is, it is pointless to use it in the first place if it’s not secure and your data leaks, since the main purpose of a VPN is to provide you with online privacy and security.

 Therefore, we’re going to focus more on the security side of things a great deal, then see what can be done about the speed.
 It’s only fair that way.

 It is worth mentioning that the tools we’re going to use for CyberGhost VPN are the same as the ones we’re using for other services as well.
 Security-wise, we rely on the services that we’ve mentioned in this article, since they proved to be reliable throughout our reviews.

 We highly encourage you to bring your own results into play.
 If you’re a CyberGhost user and want to see if our results are accurate, please check our results and compare them to yours.
 More so, leave us your feedback regarding the matter.

 Freshly baked security test results

 Alright, it hasn’t been long now, but the test results just got in!
-As we use to, we’re going to post our results so that you can analyze them and even compare them to yours.
-You can access them here.
+As we use to, we’re going to post our findings so that you can analyze them and even compare them to yours.

 The overall result of these security tests is a positive one: CyberGhost is capable of keeping your stuff private by preventing any solid leak from happening on their watch.
 Kudos for that.